nauerster/styleguides/code/HTML.md

 ###Naming Conventions
 When assigning a class or id to a selector, name it based off the nature of what it is, rather than by what it looks like.

+See [CSS Styleguide](https://github.com/nauerster/styleguides/blob/master/code/CSS.md) for a more in depth look into proper naming conventions.

 **Meaningful**...

 `<p class="note-text"></p>`